isene/openai/README.md

-    -f, --file textfile              A file to process -t, --text text                  The text to process -x, --max max_tokens             Specify max number of words in response -m, --model                      The AI model to use (default = text-davinci-003i) -i, --image                      Create an image with the text supplied by -t or -f -h                               Display SHORT help text
+    -f, --file textfile              A file to process -t, --text text                  The text to process -x, --max max_tokens             Specify max number of words in response -m, --model                      The AI model to use (default = gpt-3.5-turbo-instruct) -M, --listmodels                 List available models, pick and use -i, --image                      Create an image with the text supplied by -t or -f -h                               Display SHORT help text
     -v, --version                    Display the version number